An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Introduction

 However, in higher dimensions, extensive numerical evidence shows that the continuum limit of EDT does not yield a geometric phase compatible with our universe.
 Instead, the path integral is dominated by a ``crumpled'' phase and a tree-like ``branched polymer'' phase~\cite{Ambjorn:1985az}.
 This shortcoming motivated the development of discrete approaches that enforce a causal structure at the level of the building blocks themselves, most notably \emph{Causal Set Theory}~\cite{Sorkin1987,Surya:2019ndm} and \emph{Causal Dynamical Triangulations} (CDT)~\cite{Ambjorn:1998,Ambjorn:2012jv,Loll:2019rdj}.
 In $D$-dimensional CDT, simplicial building blocks carry both spacelike and timelike $(D-1)$-faces, and gluing rules forbid configurations incompatible with a global time foliation.
 Crucially, CDT exhibits strong numerical evidence for the appearance of a genuine \emph{geometric phase} in the continuum limit~\cite{Loll:2019rdj}.
 This motivated the implementation of such causal structures in other QG state-sum formulations, including random matrix models.

-In the 2D case, \cite{Benedetti:2008hc} introduced a causal structure using dually weighted matrix models (DWMM)~\cite{das_1990,Kazakov:1995gm,Kazakov:1996zm}.
+In the 2D case, \cite{Benedetti:2008hc} introduced a causal structure using dually weighted matrix models (DWMMs)~\cite{das_1990,Kazakov:1995gm,Kazakov:1996zm}.
 In these, the causal structure is imposed at the level of the Feynman rules by assigning different weights to faces of the ribbon graph.
 Concretely, the action contains interaction terms dressed with fixed ``weight matrices’’ that distinguish timelike from spacelike identifications of edges.
 In the dual triangulation, these weights control how different types of simplicial building blocks can meet, and thereby implement a combinatorial remnant of causality already at the level of the matrix integral.
-While this framework successfully reproduces features of CDT in two dimensions, the resulting matrix model is analytically challenging: the presence of nontrivial face weights obscures the usual large-$N$ techniques and complicates the extraction of continuum limits.
+While this framework successfully reproduces features of CDT in two dimensions, the resulting models are analytically challenging: the presence of nontrivial face weights obscures the usual large-$N$ techniques and complicates the extraction of continuum limits.

 By looking for a tool to regain analytic control over dually weighted matrix models, we encounter the \emph{intermediate field representation}.
-This technique introduces an auxiliary field that allows one to rewrite quartic (or higher-order) matrix and tensor interactions in simpler forms.
-In this way, complicated multitrace couplings are effectively replaced by Gaussian integrals over the auxiliary field.
-Despite its success in several matrix and tensor models~\cite{Bonzom2015ColoredTO,Lionni:2016ush,Rivasseau:2010ke,Gurau:2014lua,Nguyen:2014mga,Lionni2016NoteOT,Erbin:2019zug}, its application to more general models, such as dually-weighted theories and models with nontrivial propagators and general interactions, has remained largely unexplored.
+This technique introduces an auxiliary field that allows to rewrite quartic (or higher) matrix and tensor interactions in simpler forms.
+This effectively replaces complicated multitrace couplings by a Gaussian integrals over the auxiliary field.
+Despite its success in several matrix and tensor models~\cite{Bonzom2015ColoredTO,Lionni:2016ush,Rivasseau:2010ke,Gurau:2014lua,Nguyen:2014mga,Lionni2016NoteOT,Erbin:2019zug, bardy2025largenlimiton3invariantgeneral}, its application to theories with dually-weighted interactions has remained largely unexplored.